visualizenews/corona/index.markdown

     Just to give you an idea of the size of the decision: Lombardy alone contributes with more than 22% to the GDP.
   image: "/uploads/ 2020/03/09/B887C805-C1AC-4222-93BD-3B386AC0D0E1.png"
-- template: chart
-  title: How is it going
-  introduction: Virus in Italy went nuts once the first local case has been confirmed.
-  placeholder_id: IT-overview
-  explanation: Virus in Italy went nuts once the first local case has been confirmed.
-    Virus in Italy went nuts once the first local case has been confirmed.
-Virus in Italy went nuts once the first local case has been confirmed.
-  object: overview

 ---